 For parents of children with disabilities, navigating educational options and figuring out what life will look like after graduation can be confusing—which has the potential to impact their performance as employees.

-“While not directly the responsibility of employers to find disability resources for their employees, the more they can provide information and facilitate connection to those programs, the more supported and connected the employee will feel with the company,” said Michael Thomass, founder of ConnectIDD.
+“While not directly the responsibility of employers to find disability resources for their employees, the more they can provide information and facilitate connection to those programs, the more supported and connected the employee will feel with the company,” said Michael Thomas, founder of ConnectIDD.
 “Moreover, the more a family has external support and programs in place, the better they will perform at work; it’s that simple.
 Demonstrating this sort of care and support for an employee and their family is an easy win, generating more committed team members”.

 In Texas, preparing both parents of students with disabilities and the students themselves for life after secondary education starts with a “transition service,’ when the child turns 14 years old.